Last updated: 25 September 2020 at 4.25pm

 Everyone should follow the advice on good hygiene and hand washing.
 If staff are not following these guidelines, contact your service provider for advice.

-If anyone in your house has symptoms of coronavirus, you should phone:
+If anyone in your house has symptoms of COVID-19, you should phone:

 - their GP